CloudLabsAI-Azure/Cloud-Native-Application/labguide/create-Docker-images-for-application.md

     ![](media/ex1-apiwebsite.png)

+1. Redirect to the **labfiles** directory before running the next steps.

+    ```
+    cd Cloud-Native-Application/labfiles/
+    ```

-1. Re-direct to `cd Cloud-Native-Application/labfiles/` directory.
-Observe the built Docker images by running command `docker image ls`.
+1. Observe the built Docker images by running command `docker image ls`.
 The images were tagged with latest, but it is possible to use other tag values for versioning.

     ```
     docker image ls